 One theory that psychologists have to explain the little white lies that children with ADHD have is that it is just easier to get into trouble than it is to complete the task that they were asked to do.
 You may think that the task is simple, like picking up clothes off of the floor, but to them, it is a giant mountain almost impossible to climb.
 So instead, they will lie and deal with the consequences because they have gotten into trouble before and that is just easier for them than trying to conquer their frustrating ADHD.

 Another reason your child with ADHD may be prone to lying is that they want to stay out of trouble.
 Having a hard time with following directions and a strict schedule, they can find themselves off task and not doing what they were supposed to do or going where they were told.
 If they just lied, they wouldn’t disappoint the people who were counting on them.
-They may already be aware that they don’t make the right choices, but they don’t really know why causing them to dig themselves even deeper to save face.
+They may already be aware that they don’t make the right choices, but they don’t really know why which may be causing them to dig themselves even deeper to save face.

 How Can You Help?

 As a parent, it may be hard watching your child struggle through ADHD while also having to deal with their negative behavior.
 One of the best things you can do is seek out a therapist who specializes in ADHD to help you and your child learn the proper coping mechanisms instead of resorting to lying.
 They can also give you tips on what methods of parenting would work best specifically for your child considering every child is different.
-If you are looking into medication to help reduce the symptoms of PTSD, talk to your doctor about using CBD which has shown to help reduce symptoms.
+If you are looking into medication to help reduce the symptoms of PTSD, talk to your doctor about using CBD which has shown to help reduce symptoms of ADHD.